microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 *Author's Note:* This section is intended to establish a common baseline for magical items.
 Gamemasters are encouraged to customize or even ignore this section as needed to fit their setting.

 Magical items can be broadly divided into two categories: Active and Passive.
 Active magical items require some action on the part of the character to make use of their magical effects, while passive items provide their effect at all times.
-Using an active item may require a skill check of some sort, and may sometimes consume HP in the same fasion spellcasting does.
+Using an active item may require a skill check of some sort, and may sometimes consume HP in the same fashion spellcasting does.

 ### Common Active Items: